Do you want to create a highly profitable online store that’s within budget?

-Adding a blog to your WooCommerce-powered store is easy.
+Adding a blog to your WooCommerce-powered store is easy and hassle-free.
 All you have to do is to create articles by navigating to Posts » Add New, and publish them by clicking the Publish button.

 In addition, make sure to add a link to your blog in your navigation menu so your visitors can easily discover it.

 5. How do I make my products Google searchable?

 If you want your potential users to discover your product on Google, then you’ll need to improve your SEO (search engine optimization).
 SEO is the practice of increasing your website traffic from search engines by getting your web pages to rank higher in search engine results.

 6. How can I learn more about WordPress terminologies?